 There are several reasons why most activity parks do not offer higher-end ATVs with high-power output engines.

 Beginner-level riders.
-Closed course riding is a typical arena for novice riders that do not yet have the required training and experience to operate a high-power ATV safely.
+Closed course riding is a typical arena for novice riders who do not yet have the required training and experience to operate a high-power ATV safely.
 Lower riding speeds significantly reduce the risk of accidents.

 Less wear and maintenance.
 Lower riding speeds mean less strain and wear on wheels, suspension, and undercarriage components.
 This means less time spent making expensive repairs and more time out on the course earning money.